Raiondesu/vuse-rx/docs/api/use-rx-state.md

 1. State-capturing function - determines the shape and contents of the state and returns the second part:
 2. Reducers-capturing function - sets the reducers

+This is done in order to enable [full type inference in reducers](https://github.com/microsoft/TypeScript/issues/14400#issuecomment-507638537).

 ### 1. **State**

 ```ts